yrf1/yrf1.github.io/_posts/2020-01-07-on-phd-applications.md

 <br />

 <br>
-Finally, many thanks to Rick Freedman, Sandeep Polisetty, Joie Yeahuay Wu, Deep Chakraborty, and others for their help and support.
+Many thanks to Rick Freedman, Sandeep Polisetty, Joie Yeahuay Wu, Deep Chakraborty, and others for their help and support.
 Really appreciate it!
 <br />